assist-project/dtls-fuzzer/README.md

 A workaround is to build the implementation manually.
 As long as the implementation is built, our setup should work.

-We hereby give an incomplete list of dependencies.
+We hereby give an incomplete tree of dependencies.
 Those in italics are dependencies which 'setup_sut.sh' tries to install using sudo access.

 - GnuTLS: